ReeveVanneman/occupations/README.md

 ## an example:

-- Oscarsfiles.txt lists filenames for all Academy Award winners, 1950-2018 (e.g., movies/The_Shape_of_Water)
+- Oscarsfiles.txt lists filenames for all Academy Award winners, 1930-2018 (e.g., movies/The_Shape_of_Water)
 Executing a python3 program (python3 jobs.py Oscars) with these files will produce output files:
 - OscarsCensus.xls
 - OscarsJobs.txt
 - OscarsTexts.xls
 - OscarsTotals.txt
 - Oscarskwic.txt

+These files can be processed by other statistical software to analyze trends, compare sources, investigate internal consistencies, and many other issues in cultural studies.
+For example, the file Oscars.do is a stata program that uses the jobs.py output files, OscarsCensus.xls and OscarsTexts.xls to investigate whether working-class characters have become more or less common in recent Best Picture movies (spoiler alert: they haven't).
+The program recodes the occupations in OscarsCensus.xls into working class or not, aggregates the counts to a movie-level file (OscarsCounts.dta), merges it with a file of release year, and then tests for trends over time.

 This is a simple example of the possibilities of jobs.py.
 The text files in occupations/movies/ are plot summaries from Wikipedia.
 Other analyses have been based on a corpus of ~20k movie plots from Wikipedia.